hrbigelow/streamvis/README.md

 for the visualization.
 This decision can be made any time, while data are in the process of being logged, or after.

+**Efficiency** - Streamvis is built for efficient logging of data - in particular, it accepts tensor types of jax, torch and numpy data.
+The tensor data is not transferred over to CPU when `logger.write` is called, but rather during the flush.
+So, you may call `write` frequently with small amounts of data, without causing any transfer of data from GPU to CPU.
+The only transfers happen during `flush_buffer()` which happen at a fixed frequency of your choosing.

 # Install